 The City of St. Augustine Charter of 1925 provides that the City Commission shall appoint a City Attorney to act as the legal adviser to, and attorney and counselor for, the municipality and all of its officers in matters relating to their official duties.
 Our City Attorney is Isabelle C. Lopez.

 As the city attorney, Ms. Lopez provides the City Commission, its boards and committees, as well as, City staff, with a wide range of legal representation on issues ranging from contracts to constitutional law.
 The City Attorney attends all meetings of the City Commission, Planning and Zoning Board, Historic Architectural Review Board, Code Enforcement, Adjustments and Appeals Board, and Community Redevelopment Agency.
 The City Attorney also prosecutes criminal and non-criminal City ordinance violations in the County Court system.

 Resolution 2016-47 provides that the City Attorney may hire outside counsel from time-to-time to assist her in the representaton of the City's legal interest.
 This resolution, known as the reorganizational resolution, is re-adopted every two years after each election, and also contains the procedural rules of meetings.

-The City Attorney is assisted by the Assistant City Attorney, Denise May.
+The City Attorney is assisted by the Assistant City Attorney, John Cary.
 The Assistant City Attorney serves as primary advisor to the St. Augustine Police Department, Code Enforcement Board, Planning & Building Department, and city staff.
 In matters of prosecuting criminal and civil violations of municipal ordinances, the Assistant City Attorney is responsible for the entire process - from drafting motions and representing the City at trial, to filing post-trial motions and appeals.

 The City Attorney can only represent and advise the City of St. Augustine government.
 The City Attorney cannot provide residents or other private citizens with legal advice and representation.